Pay It Paw-Ward Pet Medical Emergency Fund

-We are seeking to help those doing it tough by:
+We are seeking to help seniors and people with disability doing it tough by:

 Offering short term boarding for the pets of people who need to go into hospital or find alternate pet friendly accommodation and do not have family or friend networks and supports to assist them

 Establishment of a pet medical emergency fund called the “Pay it Paw-ward Program” to assist those who are unable to afford vet fees for their pets or can not afford the cost of humanely putting their pet companions to sleep where that is the only appropriate option.

 What is the Pay It Paw-ward Program (PIPP)?

 Can you imagine – what it would be like if your beloved pet needed medical assistance and you simply did not have the money to pay?